-Zuniga began her film career with Rob Reiner’s “The Sure Thing” opposite John Cusack and Tim Robbins.
+Zuniga began her film career with Rob Reiner’s “The Sure Thing” with John Cusack.
 Then, a childhood dream came true when she was cast opposite Lucille Ball in Ball’s final performance, “Stone Pillow”.

-Daphne went on to star in feature films such as Mel Brooks’ “Spaceballs”, “Vision Quest”, “Gross Anatomy” with Christine Lahti and Matthew Modine, and “Staying Together” with Stockard Channing, directed by Lee Grant.
-Other films include, “Last Rights”, and “Stand Ins”.
+Daphne went on to star in feature films such as Mel Brooks’ “Spaceballs”, “Vision Quest”, “Gross Anatomy” both with Matthew Modine, Other films include, “Staying Together” “Last Rights” and “Stand Ins”.

 Zuniga then became familiar to millions of viewers as Jo Reynolds on the hit series “Melrose Place.”

-2010 also saw Daphne star in and produce the Hallmark movie “A Family Thanksgiving”, with Academy Award winner Faye Dunaway.
-Here she got to show off her comedic side, when she plays a single high powered attorney, who suddenly finds herself in an alternate reality as a mom, juggling carpool and diapers.
-She then finished of the year starring in the highly rated Lifetime Movie “On Strike for Christmas”.
+2010 saw Daphne star in and produce the Hallmark movie “A Family Thanksgiving”, with Academy Award winner Faye Dunaway.
+Here she got to show off her comedic side, when she plays a single high-powered attorney, who suddenly finds herself in an alternate reality as a mom, juggling carpool and diapers.
+She then finished off the year starring in the highly rated Lifetime Movie “On Strike for Christmas”.

 Born in Northern California and raised between there and Vermont, Zuniga is the eldest daughter of a Unitarian minister mother, and a philosophy professor father.
-Daphne studied a year at the American Conservatory Theater in San Francisco, and performed in theater in New England before attending UCLA.
+Daphne studied a year at the American Conservatory Theater in San Francisco before attending UCLA.
 She studied with renowned acting teachers, Peggy Feury at the Loft Studio, Larry Moss, and Penny Allen.

-Devoted to the conservation of our planet, Daphne was appointed by Los Angeles mayor Antonio Villaraigosa to the founding Board of the LA River Revitalization Corp.
-Her documentary of the TED Conference “The Future We Will Create,” which she produced and directed, is currently available on Netflix, Amazon, and in stores.
-Daphne is a supporter of meditation centers, Insight Mediation Society and Spirit Rock Meditation Center.
+Devoted to the environment, Daphne was appointed by Los Angeles Mayor Villaraigosa to the founding Board of the LA River Revitalization Corp. (www.larivercorp.com) Her documentary of the TED Conference “The Future We Will Create,” which she produced and directed, is currently available on Netflix, and Amazon.